Did you know that Northwest Pediatrics does ear-piercing?

 For medical ear-piercing, Northwest Pediatrics partners with Blomdahl Medical Beauty, which provides skin-friendly materials and simultaneous ear-piercing.
 A child does not need to be a patient of Northwest Pediatrics to get their ears pierced by our providers, but all non-Northwest Pediatrics children must provide a copy of their up-to-date vaccination form.
 We will pierce the first hole (no cartilage) of boys or girls, provided they are at least six months old.

-Medical ear-piercing is available by appointment only on Tuesdays from 1:30 to 3:00.
+Medical ear-piercing is available by appointment only on Wednesdays from 1:30 to 3:00.
 Contact us today to make your appointment!

 Ear Piercing FAQ’s